 Overall conditions

 The purpose-built IRC (Colnbrook, Brook House and the later wings at Harmondsworth) are built to ‘Category B’ (high security) prison designs, and are run by private security companies.
 While some efforts are made by contractors to distinguish regimes from those in prisons, in practice the physical environment means that most detainees experience these centres as prisons.[1]
-Morton Hall is a converted prison, albeit with lower security and was criticised for its prison-like physical environment.[2]
+The Council of Europe’s Committee for the Prevention of Torture raised concerns about the use of these prison-like facilities.[2]
+Brook House was built to the specification of a category B prison.[3]
+Morton Hall is a converted prison, albeit with lower security and was criticised for its prison-like physical environment.[4]

 Provision of showers, laundry facilities, etc. is usually to an adequate level so that detainees have access, but standards of cleanliness and repair are variable, with some detention centres having a much better maintained environment[10] and others poor.
 In particular some of the older prison buildings can be poorly maintained and drab.

-An inspection of Scotland’s only IRC, Dungavel, was, as usual one of the more positive of recent inspections although the deteriorating physical environment was noted and concerns expressed about the decision to hold some men with a history of violence against women in a mixed sex centre.[13]
+An inspection of Scotland’s only IRC, Dungavel, was one of the more positive of recent inspections although the deteriorating physical environment was noted and concerns expressed about the decision to hold some men with a history of violence against women in a mixed sex centre.[19]

 An inspection of the short-term holding facilities with residential capacity was more positive than is often the case, in relation to the facilities and the care shown to detainees.[20]